Data Breach Policy

 - When a letter or email is sent to the wrong recipient.

-- When system access is incorrectly granted to someone without appropriate authorisation.
-When a physical asset such as a paper record, laptop, USB stick or mobile phone containing personal information is lost or misplaced.
+- When a physical asset such as a paper record, laptop, USB stick or mobile phone containing personal information is lost or misplaced.

 - When staff fail to implement appropriate password security, for example not securing passwords or sharing password and log in information.